Sam-Bieberich/partitioning_setup/README.md

 ## Workflow

-1. Either run mig_easy_setup.sh to immediately create the MIG partitions, or run mig_flags.sh with the --create flag if the node has already been reset.
+1. Either sudo bash mig_easy_setup.sh to immediately create the MIG partitions, or use mig_flags.sh with the --create flag if the node has already been reset recently, and the old MIG partitions deleted.

-2. MIG should be confirmed as being "successful"
+2. Confirm that MIG partitioning was "successful"

 3. Run the setup_mig_cpu_affinity.sh to create cgroups which interface with the MIG partitions in the same 1/7 resource ratio.

-4.
+4. Verify that the CPU/GPU partition is working with the following scripts:

+*

 ## File Explanations